bmc/ebook/README.md

-tl;dr: You write your book as a series of Markdown files, adhering to some [file naming conventions](#book-source-file-names), and you run the `ebook` command (see [Building your book](#building-your-book)) to build your book in one or more of the supported formats.
+tl;dr: You write your book as a series of Markdown files, adhering to some [file naming conventions](#book-source-file-names), and you run the `ebook` command (see [Building your book](#building-your-book)) to build your book in one or more of the supported formats. `ebook` does some magic, and then it uses [Pandoc][] to generate your book.

-In additional to a simplified convention for laying out your book, `ebook` supports extras, such as:
+In addition to a simplified convention for laying out your book, `ebook` supports extras, such as:

 - [Enhanced Markdown](#enhanced-markdown) capabilities like YAML metadata,